Strategies to Lower Capital Gains Taxes

 Capital gains taxes are the bane of investors everywhere.

 There's no wonder they stoke a little resentment among real estate investors: Uncle Sam likely had little to do with the profitability of your property.
+And with upcoming changes to the way capital gains are taxed, there's more uncertainty than ever.
 But you’ve still got to pay up.

 And of course you should, but not without knowing a few of the ways you can lower your capital gains taxes or make their payments more manageable.
 Here are some of our top practical tips you can really use to handle cap gains taxes.